mlc-ai/blog/_posts/2023-10-12-Scalable-Language-Model-Inference-on-Multiple-NVDIA-AMD-GPUs.md

 - Empowering more quantization and model architectures;
 - Optimizations for long-context.

-Our final takeaway is that machine learning system engineering is a continuous challenge.
-The key question is not only about building the right solution now but also about how to keep up and continuously bring ML engineering to new platforms.
+Our final takeaway is that machine learning system engineering is a continuous challenge because model progress is moving very fast and the others of the stack (HW and system software) also evolve.
+Therefore, effectiveness is not just about building “currently-working” solutions, but also about continuously bringing in the latest ML research and engineering techniques and adapting to new platforms.
 Productivity in machine learning engineering is crucial.
-Thanks to the Python-first ML compilation development flow, we have a universal multi-GPU solution and can integrate it with our past improvements in multi-backend code generation.
+Thanks to the Python-first ML compilation development flow in TVM Unity, we have built a universal multi-GPU solution seamlessly integrated with existing multi-backend code generation.
 We anticipate that related approaches will become even more valuable as we explore more ideas to achieve universal deployments and address the hardware availability problem.